Osaka: A Trove of Foodie and Cultural Bliss Any Time of Year

 Winters in Osaka are mild and pleasant, and rich with adventures to be had.
 Come mid-November, Osaka lights up its trees, streets, parks and buildings in a spectacular, luminous display.
 At the heart of the season is a string of dazzling light shows, together referred to as The Osaka Festival of the Lights, which is one of the major illumination events in the world.
 If you find yourself in Osaka as February approaches, don't miss Setsubun—a Buddhist ceremony that dates back centuries, complete with ritualistic celebration welcoming the arrival of spring.

 Whatever the month, when you travel to Osaka, your taste buds will be tantalized.
 Osaka is ground zero for mouthwatering Japanese dishes—it's where foodies experience heaven.
 The legendary food scene has gained the city renown as the food capital of Japan, popularly termed the "Nation's Kitchen."
 Michelin restaurants are aplenty here, and while street food might lack in five-star ambiance, offerings are diverse and flavorful.
 Remember the name of one street: Dotonbori.
 That's all you need to know to find some of the best street food you'll ever taste anywhere in the world.

 Dotonbori, the street, runs along the Dotonbori canal just a few blocks, and after 5 p.m. the entire area becomes Foodie Central.
 The relatively small stretch of roadway is packed with a dizzying mass of street vendors, snack stalls, tiny cafes and restaurants, distinguished by the impressive lines that form at their entrances.
-Try okonomiyaki, one of the staples of Osaka cuisine, which is an unforgettably delicious cabbage pancake peppered with a variety of other ingredients.
+Try okonomiyaki, one of the staples of Osaka cuisine, an unforgettably delicious cabbage pancake peppered with a variety of other ingredients.